bxparks/AceRoutine/README.md

 Notice that the `ROUTINE_YIELD()` macro in the above example appears on the same line as the `while`, without the optional `{ }` braces.
-These macros have been carefully constructed to allow them to be used almost everywhere a valid C/C++ statement is allowed.
+These macros have been constructed to allow them to be used almost everywhere a valid C/C++ statement is allowed.

 ### External Routines